-Before going on to more interesting languages and techniques for describing them, let's pause to summarize some of the points mentioned in this section.
+Define going on to more interesting languages and techniques for describing them, let's pause to summarize some of the points mentioned in this section.
 We saw how languages could be thought of as sets of strings, and how we can precisely specify the membership of infinite languages in a finite way.
 This is useful, since natural languages like Hebrew can be thought of as infinite sets of strings of words, while the organisms that "know" these languages are finite.
 Finite State Automata are very simple systems for generating languages.
-We've also seen how one can generate infinite language generated (the object language) and the language in which the rules are written (the metalanguage).
+We've also seen how one can generate infinite languages like the MIU system by writing finite sets of rules.
+We distinguish between the language generated (the object language) and the language in which the rules are written (the metalanguage).
 Rules of the sort we examined have two parts: structural descriptions, which specify the class of objects to which the rules can apply, and structural changes, which specify what the rule does.
-Membership in a language can be demonstrated by a derivation, while nonmembership is most often demonstrated by constructing an argument from outside of the system which is based on the nature of the rules.
+Membership in a language can be demonstrated by a derivation, while nonmembership is most often demonstrated by constructing an argument from outside of the system, which is based on the nature of the rules.